Healthcare significantly outperformed the broader market last year, after two years of underperforming the S&P 500.

 Pharmaceuticals and biotech companies continue to deliver some ground-breaking treatments, as they push the frontiers of medical science.
 Oncology and Neurology continue to garner a major share of R&D spending.

-Last year, Eisai and Biogen reported positive results in a Phase 3 trial of the anti-amyloid beta treatment, Lecanemab, for mild cognitive impairment due to Alzheimer's disease.
+Last year, Eisai and Biogen (BIIB) reported positive results in a Phase 3 trial of the anti-amyloid beta treatment, Lecanemab, for mild cognitive impairment due to Alzheimer's disease.
 The drug was approved by the FDA in an accelerated approval earlier this month.
-Another major pharma, Eli Lilly, is seeking approval for its drug, Donanemab, which works on the same amyloid beta reduction hypothesis.
+Another major pharma, Eli Lilly (LLY), is seeking approval for its drug, Donanemab, which works on the same amyloid beta reduction hypothesis.
 Its accelerated approval filing was denied by the FDA last Friday, and the company must submit a larger dataset, which it intends to do around midyear.
 The FDA's approach to granting approvals in high-need areas when positive outcomes have not yet been established is shining a light on a path that has been very hard to travel.
 As a result, significant research dollars are being drawn into Alzheimer's disease research and other areas that have not yet witnessed treatment progress over decades.

 Obesity is another area that is experiencing new ground-breaking treatments.
-Since 2021, when pharma diabetes giant Novo Nordisk's drug Wegovy was approved and became a blockbuster treatment, large biopharma has been moving similar treatments through the pipelines.
+Since 2021, when pharma diabetes giant Novo Nordisk's (NVO) drug Wegovy was approved and became a blockbuster treatment, large biopharma has been moving similar treatments through the pipelines.
 The next major obesity drug up for accelerated approval is Eli Lilly's Tirzepatide as a weight loss treatment.
-Amgen is working on an early-stage drug which last month showed a 15% reduction in body weight for people without diabetes in a Phase 1 trial.
-Pharma giant Pfizer is working on an obesity treatment as well.
+Amgen (AMGN) is working on an early-stage drug which last month showed a 15% reduction in body weight for people without diabetes in a Phase 1 trial.
+Pharma giant Pfizer (PFE) is working on an obesity treatment as well.

 Pharmaceuticals continue to face challenges from low R&D returns and patent cliffs.
 This will push the cash-rich pharma group to target acquisitions this year more aggressively as economic clarity improves.